NGC 684

 NGC 684 is a spiral galaxy approximately 135 million light-years away from Earth in the constellation of Triangulum.
 It was discovered by William Herschel on October 26, 1786.
-Edward Swift, Lewis' son, found this galaxy again on 18 Jan 1890 while "searching for Swift's Comet." and it was reported as a new object in list IX-6.
+Edward Swift, Lewis's son, found this galaxy again on 18 Jan 1890 while "searching for Swift's Comet." and it was reported as a new object in list IX-6.

 NGC 684 Group

 NGC 684 is the largest member of a group of galaxies named after it (also known as LGG 32), which includes the galaxies NGC 670 and IC 1731.

 Supernovae

 Two supernovae have been observed in NGC 684: